lamanaml/webscraper/README.md

 * Cheerio

 ### Open Issues - still working on them
-* deployong on mongolab
-* adding handlebar elements to table cells for a better layout
+* adding a note
+* deleting a note
+* deleting a single article
 * opening modals using handlebars